egoist/markdown-it-highlight-lines/README.md

 }
 ```
 ````

+_Note that the spaces between language name and opening curly bracket are optional._

 Each highlighted line will be wrapped in `<span class="highlighted-line"></span>`, you can apply some custom styles to this element, recommended: